 After years of simmering below the atmosphere, co-living is now becoming mainstream.
-Some claim it is the solution to all of their housing issues, although others also regard it with doubt, sometimes presenting it as a condition of hippie, cult-ish, dorm-type college.
+Some people claim it is the solution to all of their housing issues, although others also regard it with doubt, sometimes presenting it as a condition of hippie, cult-ish, dorm-type college.
 Okay, some of those misunderstandings or misconceptions (whatever you want to call it) might just be real, but not in the way you expect.

 Myth #1: “Co-living is for students and those under 30 only”